ChicoState/passguard-ux/phaseIII/README.md

 ## Conclusions

 User testing revealed several usability challenges that led to key design insights and improvements.
-Participants struggled with icons for password strength and delete actions.
-We addressed this by **implementing hover tooltips** and recommend continuing to add labels or hints for non-standard icons.
-Tasks involving familiar symbols (like "copy") were completed easily, while unclear icons led to errors.
-Future designs should use standard metaphors -e.g., a trash can for delete- to reduce confusion.
+Participants often struggled with icons related to password strength and deletion.
+We implemented **hover tooltips** and recommend continuing to add labels or hints for non-standard icons.
+Tasks involving familiar symbols (like "copy") were consistently completed with ease, reinforcing the importance of standard iconography - such as trash can for delete - to reduce user confusion.

-Some users found the password list overwhelming.
-To improve this, we recommend _decluttering the interface_, _grouping related functions_, and _using spacing and labels_ for easier navigation.
-Multiple users also felt the interface used too much blue, affecting visual clarity.
-A more varied and accessible color palette will improve readability and interface differentiation.
+Some users found the password list visually overwhelming.
+To address this, we recommend _decluttering the layout, _grouping related functions_, and _improving spacing and labeling_ to enhance clarity.
+Additionally, several participants noted the overuse of blue, which impacted readability.
+A more diverse and accessible color palette would improve visual structure and usability.

-Users with prior security issues wanted more transparency.
-Adding brief explanations or info tooltips about features like strength checking or leak detection can help build confidence.
-These insights are shaping our next design iteration to make PassGuard more intuitive, trustworthy, and accessible.
+Participants with prior security concerns expressed a desire for greater transparency around how features like password strength checking and leak detection work.
+Adding brief explanations or info tooltips can help build user trust and understanding.
+These insights are directly shaping our next iteration, with a focus on making PassGuard more intuitive, accessible, and user-centered.

 ## Caveats